shadiabuhilal/stocks-website/README.md

     - Semantics of JavaScript.
     - Documentation of code (for some of the app, in future UI components can be documented using storybook).
     - Apply accessibility (we can improve more).
+    - No need to user redux or any state managment for this small demo project.

 ----------